moneta-money-bank/Moneta_Gateway_PHP_SDK/README.md

 # Moneta-Gateway-PHP-SDK
-This  library provides integration access to the BOIPA Gateway.
+This  library provides integration access to the Moneta Gateway.

 ## Quick Start